Nettverksdagen/Nettverksdagen-2/README.md

 ## Quick tour of docker and the container setup
 ### What is docker and how does it help us?
 Docker is a containerization and virtualization platform that packs individual components of the complete system into small containers that can be easily deployed on different platforms.
 Each part of the system is run in its own little linux virtual machine with very minimal overhead.
-With `docker-compose`, setting up a large system with many docker containers can be made relatively painless.
+With `docker compose`, setting up a large system with many docker containers can be made relatively painless.

 In our case, we have both a single-page vue frontend, a django REST api and a PostgreSQL database.
-The setup of this 3-part system can through the use of docker be reduced to a single `docker-compose up` command.
+The setup of this 3-part system can through the use of docker be reduced to a single `docker compose up` command.
 Deployments can also be simplified tremendously, especially as the system grows, and the development environment can be made to match the production environment much more closely.

 ### The setup
-Starting the webpage with `docker-compose up` spins up four docker containers.
+Starting the webpage with `docker compose up` spins up four docker containers.
 A [Vue js](https://vuejs.org/) single page web application, a [Django REST](https://www.django-rest-framework.org/) API that interfaces a [PostgreSQL](https://www.postgresql.org/) database and a simple file uploading/hosting server for handling image uploads.
 The flow of communication between these four components are shown in the figure below.
 ![Docker container setup](https://i.imgur.com/A8LzwaW.png)